swiftuiux/swiftui-loop-videoPlayer/README.md

 ### Handling Sequential Similar Commands

 When using the video player controls in your SwiftUI application, it's important to understand how command processing works.
 Specifically, issuing two identical commands consecutively will result in the second command being ignored.
-This is due to the underlying implementation in SwiftUI that prevents redundant command execution to optimize performance and user experience.
+This is due to the underlying implementation that prevents redundant command execution to optimize performance and user experience in terms of UI updates.

 ### Common Scenario